SRv6d/hanko/README.md

 ## Using pre-built binaries

-Binaries for most platforms are built and attested in CI and are available for every [release](https://github.com/SRv6d/hanko/releases).
+Binaries for most platforms are built and attested in CI and are available for every [release].

 ### Verifying Binaries and Release Assets